Taxifolin: Pharmacology

 Taxifolin is not mutagenic and less toxic than the related compound quercetin.
 It acts as a potential chemopreventive agent by regulating genes via an ARE-dependent mechanism.
 Taxifolin has shown to inhibit the ovarian cancer cell growth in a dose-dependent manner.
 However, in this same study, taxifolin was the least effective flavonoid in the inhibition of VEGF expression.
 There is also a strong correlation (with a correlation coefficient of 0.93) between the antiproliferative effects of taxifolin derivatives on murine skin fibroblasts and human breast cancer cells.

 Taxifolin has shown to have anti-proliferative effects on many types of cancer cells by inhibiting cancer cell lipogenesis.
 By inhibiting the fatty acid synthase in cancer cells, taxifolin is able to prevent the growth and spread of cancer cells.

 Taxifolin also stops the effects of overexpression of P-glycoprotein, which prevents the development of chemoresistance.
 Taxifolin does this via inhibition of rhodamine 123 and doxorubicin.

 The capacity of taxifolin to stimulate fibril formation and promote stabilization of fibrillar forms of collagen can be used in medicine.
 Also taxifolin inhibited the cellular melanogenesis as effectively as arbutin, one of the most widely used hypopigmenting agents in cosmetics.
-However, arbutin acts as quercetin extremely mutagenic, carcinogenic and toxic.

-Taxifolin also enhances the efficacy of conventional antibiotics like levofloxacin and ceftazidime in vitro, which have potential for combinatory therapy of patients infected with methicillin-resistant Staphylococcus aureus (MRSA).
+Taxifolin also enhances the efficacy of conventional antibiotics such as levofloxacin and ceftazidime in vitro, which have potential for combinatory therapy of patients infected with methicillin-resistant Staphylococcus aureus (MRSA).

-Taxifolin can act as an anti-flammant because of its ability to inhibit the synthesis of cyclooxygenase by blocking prostaglandin synthesis.
-Cyclooxygenases converts to prostaglandin precursors.

 Like other flavonoids, taxifolin is able to function as an antifungal agent by blocking multiple pathways that promote the growth and proliferation of fungi.

 Taxifolin has also been found to reduce inhibitor of intestinal mobility especially when antagonized by verapamil.

 Taxifolin has also been shown to be anti-hyperlipidemic by maintaining the normal lipid profile of the liver and keeping lipid excretion at normal levels.
 Taxifolin prevents hyperlipidemia by reducing the esterification of cellular cholesterol, phospholipid, and triacylglycerol synthesis.

 Taxifolin, as well as many other flavonoids, has been found to act as a non-selective antagonist of the opioid receptors, albeit with somewhat weak affinity.